-1. Summary of citizen participation process/Efforts made to broaden citizen participation
+1. Summary of citizen participation process/ Efforts made to broaden citizen participation

-Summarize citizen participation process and how it impacted goal-setting
+Summarize citizen participation process and how it impacted goal setting

 On February 3, 2021, HUD issued a waiver allowing public hearings to be held virtually to allow for social distancing and limited public gatherings during a public health emergency.
 The County revised its Citizen Participation Plan to allow for virtual public meetings during public health emergencies.
 Morris County is continuing to follow local, state, and federal recommendations to limit public gatherings during the COVID-19 public health emergency.
-As such, the County is utilizing the waiver during the development of its 2021 AAP and will solicit public comment and conduct public hearings in a virtual way in accordance with its Citizen Participation Plan.
-Accommodations will be/were made for persons with disabilities and LEP persons.
+As such, the County is utilizing the waiver during the development of its 2022 AAP and will solicit public comments and conduct public hearings in a virtual way in accordance with its Citizen Participation Plan.
+Accommodation will be/were made for persons with disabilities and LEP persons.
 Documents for public review will be/were shared via the County's website.

 Two hearings were held to encourage citizen input from residents of low- and moderate-income neighborhoods, public housing, assisted housing, and non-English speaking residents.
 The County's Human Services Advisory Committee consults with the Continuum of Care in development of recommendations for funding from the Emergency Solutions grant.
-The Community Development Revenue Sharing (CDRS) Advisory Committee reviews all the requests for funding from the CDBG and HOME programs and makes funding recommendations to the Board of Chosen Freeholders.
+The Community Development Revenue Sharing (CDRS) Advisory Committee reviews all the requests for funding from the CDBG and HOME programs and makes funding recommendations to the Board of County Commissioners.

-Both of the hearings were held during development of the Annual Plan.
+Both hearings were held during the development of the Annual Plan.
 The first meeting was an orientation/application meeting where groups and municipalities could learn how to prepare a funding request.
-Two sessions were held on November 10, 2020 at 10 AM and 2PM.
+Two sessions were held on November 9, 2021, at 10 a.m. and 2 p.m.